Compression Fracture Treatment

 Almost two-thirds of spinal compression fractures are never diagnosed because many patients think their back pain is merely a sign of aging and arthritis.
 Women with osteoporosis and older individuals tend to have less bone density and are at an increased risk of compression fractures.
 Osteoporosis thins the bones making them become weak and unable to bear the normal weight and pressures of daily activities.
 The simple motion of bending forward may be enough to cause a compression fracture in these weakened vertebrae.
 Approximately 40 percent of all women will have at least one spinal compression fracture by the time they turn 80 years old, making compression fracture the most common type of fracture seen with osteoporosis.
 It is important that patients with sudden, severe back pain, especially women over the age of 50, seek medical treatment right away.
 Compression fracture treatment in these circumstances can reduce the chance of further compression fractures.

-A physical exam will reveal tenderness over the affected area.
+When a patient seeks compression fracture treatment, a physical exam will reveal tenderness over the affected area.
 Further testing using imaging studies such as a spinal x-ray can show a compressed or shortened vertebra.
 A compression fracture can be diagnosed by comparing the vertebrae with other vertebrae to see if it appears “compressed” or shorter.
 If there is concern that the compression fracture was caused by a tumor or severe trauma, a CT or MRI scan may be necessary, as well.
 In certain circumstances if there are symptoms that the spinal cord may be injured, a myelogram may also be performed in addition to a thorough neurological exam, to determine possible spinal cord damage.

 Compression Fracture Treatment Options:

-Compression fracture pain treatment options include pain medicine, bracing and activity modification.
+Compression fracture pain relief and treatment options include pain medicine, bracing and activity modification.
 Back braces and physical therapy treatment options may be suggested for supporting and strengthening the back.
 In cases of osteoporosis, medications and calcium supplements can help prevent further fractures by strengthening bone.
 Vertebral fractures typically take about three months to fully heal.
-There are a number of treatment options that provide pain relief from compression fractures, which include:
+There are a number of compression fracture treatment options that provide pain relief from compression fractures, which include:

 - Radiofrequency Ablation